-When interns begin the training year with the Psychology Internship Program, each intern is assigned an administrative supervisor who is responsible for integrating the intern into the program and refining the intern's schedule so that training goals and objectives can be met.
-The administrative supervisor is located at the intern's primary training site and is a constant throughout the year.
-Administrative supervisors are responsible for the on-going evaluation of the match between the intern's training goals and objectives and their responsibilities within the program.
+When interns begin the training year with the Psychology Internship Program, each intern is assigned a professional development supervisor who is responsible for integrating the intern into the program and refining the intern's schedule so that training goals and objectives can be met.
+Professional development supervisors are responsible for the on-going evaluation of the match between the intern's training goals and objectives and their responsibilities within the program.
+They also help to guide the intern through the identification of fellowship opportunities consistent with their career goals in collaboration with the intern's graduate program as needed.
 The program also designates up to four clinical supervisors for the supervision of the psychotherapy and testing activities.
 All clinical supervisors are licensed psychologists.

-Interns attend approximately four hours of individual supervision per week.
+Interns receive approximately four hours of individual supervision per week.
 Intensive supervision is a strength of the internship experience at Dartmouth-Hitchcock.
-Supervision is intended to expose interns to a variety of clinical approaches and help the interns to develop and understand a particular treatment philosophy and style of their own.
-While the program espouses no single right way to be a psychologist, it does demand that all trainees become thoughtful and knowledgeable about the evolution of their own professional identity and that interns are able to fully conceptualize their own clinical decisions.
+Supervision is intended to expose interns to a variety of clinical approaches and help the interns to develop and understand their treatment philosophy and style.
+The program aims to help trainees become thoughtful and knowledgeable about the evolution of their own professional identity and to fully conceptualize their clinical decisions.
 Supervision offers opportunities for socialization into the profession of psychology and may utilize a wide variety of teaching techniques such as process notes, review of written work, discussion, live or recorded observation, co-therapy, didactic exposure, and mentoring.

 Supervisors are highly accessible to the interns and seek to provide the interns with sufficient training, mentoring, and encouragement to allow them to successfully complete the internship.
 Supervisors help interns to utilize empirical findings and relevant theoretical models as the bases for their thinking about clinical issues.